-Chi-Yu is a duel dark/fire-type legendary Pokémon native to North Province Area Two.
+Chi-Yu is a duel dark and fire Pokémon native to North Province Area Two.

 In Scarlet, it’s described as controlling flames burning at over 5,400 degrees Fahrenheit as it casually swims along a sea of lava it creates by melting rock and sand.
 In Violet, it’s described as the envy accumulated within curved beads that sparked multiple conflicts, which clad itself in fire and became a Pokémon.